Geographypods.com - School Geography

 Using the same website, one by one, overlay shopping, restaurants and entertainment to the map.
 Take a screen shot of each and comment on the distribution and location of these features in relation to the primary features.

-Task 3 - Read the following article (hard copies available on the front desk).
+Task 3 - Read this article (conflicts) from 2013 and then this article (manage tourism demands, capacity & environmental damage) from November 2013 on the BBC.
 Use a highlighter pen to highlight the following:

 Strategies designed to manage tourist demands